-- > Principal judicial organ of the UN and its Statute is part of the UN Charter. - Is the only international court with general jurisdiction to hear any case brought before it by the parties on any subject matter. - It is a pre-constituted and permanent judicial institution that is ready to carry out its mission at any time, in accordance with the provisions of its Statute and Rules of Procedure. - Organization and composition: - 15 members, elected by the SC and the GA, no two of whom may be of the same nationality.
-Always judges of 5 permanent members of SC. - Term of nine years from among persons of high moral character who possess the qualifications required for appointment to the highest judicial offices in their respective countries, or who are jurisconsults of recognized competence in the field of international law. - since 1946 distribution of the number of members of the Court as follows: Africa: 3; Latin America: 2; Asia: 3; Eastern Europe: 2; Western Europe and other States: 5. - Institution of the Judge ad hoc (Article 31 of the Statute):
+- Principal judicial organ of the UN and its statute is part of the UN Charter. - It is the only international court with general jurisdiction to hear any case brought before it by the parties on any subject matter. - ➤ It is a pre-constituted and permanent judicial institution that is ready to carry out its mission at any time in accordance with the provisions of its statute and rules of procedure. - Organization and composition: - 15 members, elected by the SC and the GA, no two of whom may be of the same nationality.
+Always judges of the five permanent members of SC. - term of nine years from among persons of high moral character who possess the qualifications required for appointment to the highest judicial offices in their respective countries, or who are jurisconsults of recognized expertise in the field of international law. - since 1946 distribution of the number of members of the court as follows: Africa: 3; Latin America: 2; Asia: 3; Eastern Europe: 2; Western Europe; and other states: 5. - Institution of the judge ad hoc (Article 31 of the statute):

+Since judges of the nationality of the litigating parties retain their right to participate in the proceedings, in cases where there is a judge of the nationality of one of the parties, any other party may designate a person of its choice to sit as a judge.
+Likewise, if the court does not include among the judges hearing the case any judge of the nationality of the parties, each of the parties may designate one.

+Sessions:

-- Since judges of the nationality of the litigating parties retain their right to participate in the proceedings, in cases where there is a judge of the nationality of one of the parties, any other party may designate a person of its choice to sit as a judge.
-Likewise, if the Court does not include among the judges hearing the case any judge of the nationality of the parties, each of the parties may designate one. - > Sessions: - As a general rule: plenary session, but it may also constitute Chambers composed of three or more judges. - Chamber for summary proceedings composed of five judges. - Certain categories of cases (labor disputes, transit and communications): Chambers of three or more judges (have had practically no activity to date). - Ad hoc Chambers: may be constituted at any time by the Court at the request of the parties to hear a specific case. - > Assisted by a Secretariat, headed by a Secretary elected by the Court.
+- As a general rule: plenary session but it may also constitute chambers composed of three or more judges. - Chamber for summary proceedings composed of five judges. - Certain categories of cases (labor disputes, transit, and communications): chambers of three or more judges (practically no activity to date). - Ad hoc chambers: may be constituted at any time by the court at the request of the parties to hear a specific case. - Assisted by a secretariat and headed by a secretary elected by the court.